History of Persian domes: Khwarazmian Empire

+Mongol Empire

 The Ilkhanate

 After the disruptive effects of several Mongol invasions, Persian architecture again flourished in the Ilkhanate and Timurid periods.
 Characteristic of these domes are the use of high drums and several types of discontinuous double-shells, and the development of triple-shells and internal stiffeners occurred at this time.
 Beginning in the Ilkanate, Persian domes achieved their final configuration of structural supports, zone of transition, drum, and shells, and subsequent evolution was restricted to variations in form and shell geometry.
 The construction of tomb towers decreased.

+The tomb of Ala al-Din was built in 1289.
+The Shaykh abd al-samad shrine complex was built between 1000 and 1325.

 The two major domes of the IlKhanate period are the no-longer-existing mausoleum of Ghazan in Tabriz and the Mausoleum of Öljaitü in Soltaniyeh, the latter having been built to rival the former. Öljaitü was the first sovereign of Persia to declare himself of the Shia sect of Islam and built the mausoleum, with the largest Persian dome, to house the bodies of Ali and Hussein as a pilgrimage site.
 This did not occur and it became his own mausoleum instead.
 The dome measures 50 meters high and almost 25 meters in diameter and has the best surviving tile and stucco work from this period.
 The thin, double-shelled dome was reinforced by arches between the layers.
 The dome has been proposed as an influence on the design of that of Florence Cathedral, built a century later.
 The mausoleum is the only remaining important building to survive from Öljaitü's capital city.

 Tower tombs of this period, such as the tomb of Abdas-Samad Esfahani in Natanz, sometimes have muqarnas domes, although they are usually plaster shells that hide the underlying structures.
 The tall proportions of the Jameh Mosque of Varamin resulted primarily from the increased height of the zone of transition, with the addition of a sixteen-sided section above the main zone of muqarnas squinches.
+The tomb of Hamd-Allah Mustawfi was built around 1340.
 The 7.5 meter wide double dome of Soltan Bakht Agha Mausoleum (1351–1352) is the earliest known example in which the two shells of the dome have significantly different profiles, which spread rapidly throughout the region.
 The inner and outer shells had radial stiffeners and struts between them.
 An early example of a dome chamber almost completely covered with decorative tilework is that of the Jame Mosque of Yazd (1364), as well as several of the mausoleums of Shah-i-Zinda in Samarkand.
 The development of taller drums also continued into the Timurid period.